Obamacare open enrollment dates and more:

 The Affordable Care Act, also known as Obamacare, is still making headlines and causing confusion.
 But after two years of carriers exiting markets and fairly steep rate increases, we saw an influx of carriers joining the exchanges for 2019 – or rejoining, after a previous exit – and average rate increases that were substantially smaller than they were for 2017 and 2018.
-Although rate proposals for 2020 are only available in a handful of states thus far, they’re shaping up to be fairly modest, with an average proposed increase of less than 4 percent.
+And the same thing happened in 2020, with insurers joining the exchanges in many states and a very slight average rate decrease nationwide.

-Open enrollment for 2020 coverage will run from November 1, 2019 to December 15, 2019 in most states (California and Colorado have permanently extended their open enrollment periods, Pennsylvaina’s new exchange will extend open enrollment, and other state-run exchanges are likely to also issue extensions to the enrollment deadline for 2021 coverage.
+Open enrollment for 2021 coverage will run from November 1, 2020 to December 15, 2020 in most states (California, Colorado, and DC have permanently extended their open enrollment periods, Pennsylvaina’s new exchange will extend open enrollment, and other state-run exchanges are likely to also issue extensions to the enrollment deadline for 2021 coverage.

-For most enrollees, the enrollment process will be very similar to how it worked for 2019.
-But Nevada is switching to their own enrollment platform (instead of HealthCare.gov) in time for the open enrollment period that starts November 1, 2019.
+For most enrollees, the enrollment process will be very similar to how it worked for 2020.
+But Pennsylvania will switch to its own enrollment platform (instead of HealthCare.gov) and New Jersey plans to also run its own enrollment platform.

-Here’s what to keep in mind as we head towards open enrollment:
+Here’s what to keep in mind as we head towards open enrollment for 2021:

-When you purchase coverage during open enrollment, the effective date will be January 1, 2020.
+When you purchase coverage during open enrollment 2021, the effective date will be January 1, 2021.
 If you already have an individual-market plan and you’re picking a different one during open enrollment, your current plan will end on December 31 (assuming you continue to pay all of your premiums when they’re due) and the new plan will take effect seamlessly the following day.